Path-Check/paper-cred/README.md

 ## Public Key Download and Verifing

 Public Keys can be generated using any cryptographic method.
 Verifiers must implement the cryptographic protocol included in the Public Key PEM File.
 Any verifier must be able to download a public key of the signer and maintain an indexed local key-value store of approved public keys in PEM format.

-The reference to the public key can be:
+The keyID of the public key can be:
 1. a FQDN to a DNS TXT Record containing the key for download.
 1. a database and key ID to facilitate trusted lists of issuers.
 1. a URL address to download keys from.